Back to Blog

 A common guideline: salary should represent roughly 50-70% of net profit for most service-based businesses.
 Businesses with significant capital investment or employees doing most of the work may justify a lower percentage.

-IRS enforcement: The IRS has won multiple court cases against S Corp owners who paid unreasonably low salaries.
-In Watson v.
-Commissioner (2012), the Tax Court ruled that an accountant earning $200,000+ in S Corp distributions while paying himself zero salary owed back payroll taxes plus penalties.
+IRS enforcement: The IRS has won multiple court cases against S corp owners who paid unreasonably low salaries.
+In David E. Watson, P.C. v.
+United States (8th Cir.
+2012), an accountant paid himself a $24,000 salary while taking about $200,000 a year in distributions; the court upheld reclassifying part of those distributions as wages, with back payroll taxes and penalties.

 Legal citation: IRS Revenue Ruling 74-44 and IRC §3121(a) govern reasonable compensation requirements.